RankquantRQ

 Rankquant is a team of statistically-trained editors.
 We are not a review site that hired a data scientist; we are applied statisticians who believe the way review scores are published today is straightforwardly broken.
 Our job on this page is to explain, in plain English paired with the exact equations, how we turn messy real-world reviews into a number you can actually trust.

 None of this math is novel.
-Per-reviewer normalization, reviewer fixed-effects aggregation, and confidence-interval-based ranking are textbook techniques in psychometrics, meta-analysis, and sports analytics — see /theory/founding-metrics for a first-principles tour of the five primitives this pipeline is built from.
+Per-reviewer normalization, reviewer fixed-effects aggregation, and shrinking a thin sample toward the population mean are textbook techniques in psychometrics, meta-analysis, and sports analytics — see /theory/founding-metrics for a first-principles tour of the five primitives this pipeline is built from.
 What's different is publishing them, applied rigorously, as the basis of a consumer review site.

 The problem every review site has